akka/akka/akka-docs/java/typed-actors.rst

   RegistrationService service = (RegistrationService) TypedActor.newInstance(RegistrationService.class, config);

 However, often you will not use these factory methods but declaratively define the Typed Actors as part of a supervisor hierarchy.
-More on that in the `Fault Tolerance <fault-tolerance-java>`_ section.
+More on that in the :ref:`fault-tolerance-java` section.

 Sending messages
 ----------------